 Eventually, La Milpa suffered from some financial strains and as fate would have it, Stone Brewing came to give it a try.
 Though they had no farming background they definitely had a passion for supporting small organic local farms.
 Stone Brewing then met with us to see what potential there might be to continue using the land as a farm which could serve not only as a provider of produce for their restaurants but also a place where the community could come out with the family and enjoy the farm vibes.

 After a few more discussions, we were put into a leadership role for Stone Farms.
 Now with a more stable financial backing we were able to take the farm to another level in regards to infrastructure and diversity of produce being grown.
-Essentially creating a mini edible forest that provides a wide array of fruits and vegetables; Apples, Oranges, Avocados, Guavas, Mangoes, Dragon fruit, Passion fruit, Cherimoyas, Lemons, Macadamias, Figs, Peaches, Apricots, Grapes, Papayas, Blackberries, Rhubarb, Strawberries, Mulberries, Bananas, Sugarcane, Carrots, Onions, Beets, Hops, Sage, Thyme, Lavender, Salads greens, Broccoli, Kales, Cabbage, just to name a few.
-In addition to that we learned that in today’s farm environment it is of utmost importance to diversify and use the farm for multiple purposes.
+Essentially creating a mini edible forest that provides a wide array of fruits and vegetables; Apples, Oranges, Avocados, Guavas, Dragon fruit, Passion fruit, Cherimoyas, Lemons, Macadamias, Figs, Peaches, Apricots, Grapes, Blackberries, Rhubarb, Strawberries, Mulberries, Bananas, Sugarcane, Carrots, Onions, Beets, Hops, Sage, Thyme, Lavender, Salads greens, Broccoli, Kales, and the list grows.

 Having been in the local farming movement for so long we are constantly reminded of how increasingly rare it is becoming for the community to have access to places such as this.
 A place where you can bring the family, see veggies and fruit trees growing and have a genuine farm experience.

-For us this has become a sacred journey and space.
+For us this is a sacred space.
 We feel that this project is bigger than ourselves and is about the preservation of small local artisan farms that have a critical role in society.
 It is of tremendous importance that such places of inspiration and learning exist.
 Places where the community can come together, unplug from the outside, and connect on the inside.
 Farms are at the core of what actually creates culture.

-We are farmers, artisans, healers, educators and yogis who want to help create a better world and are dedicated to the betterment in our surroundings and ourselves.
+We are farmers, artisans, healers, educators and yogis who want to contribute to the world and are dedicated to the betterment of our surroundings and ourselves.
 Terra Madre is ultimately a place for healing and creating solutions.

 We are creating a place that allows us to grow ideas to help promote home gardening, self-healing, healthy eating, exercise, artistic expression and happy living.
-Whether it be through attending a workshop, tasting our fruits & veggies or simply walking the gardens, every visitor is bound to have a magical experience.
+Whether it be through attending a workshop, tasting our fruits & veggies or simply walking the gardens, you are bound to have a magical experience.